Bhutan: Learning a New Cuisine

 Cooking in Bhutan: Bhutanese chilies, cheese, and exotic food

 By Kavita Kanan Chandra

 We landed at Bhutan’s Paro International airport on a pleasant spring morning to cool breeze and stunning mountain scenery.

 Taking in the fresh air and the views around, the tourists lingered on the tarmac going camera crazy.
 We had earlier missed the sight of the spectacular Himalayan peaks due to a veil of mist.

 The landing of the Druk Airbus-A319 through narrow channels of the towering hills was a sight to behold nonetheless.
-The superb Dzong like architecture of its terminal building, the meandering Paro Chhu River and lush green mountains welcomed us to the land of thunderbolt.
+The superb Dzong like the architecture of its terminal building, the meandering Paro Chhu River, and lush green mountains welcomed us to the land of the thunderbolt.

 Paro Weekend Market

 Yeshey, our guide insisted we had lunch but I was keen to first visit the local weekend haat (open market) at Paro.
 What struck me there were chilies all around?
 Heaps of whole red chilies, green chilies, crushed, powdered, blanched, and in bits and pieces; it existed in all available forms.
 The red-hot chilies were also left to dry in parapets in houses in the Paro street.

 I was inquisitive for chilies are not even native of Bhutan so our guide shed some interesting light.
 Considered to be native of South America, chilies came to Bhutan via India only a few centuries ago.
 In early times they used ‘namda’, a local herb but with the advent of chilies, it spread like wildfire in Bhutanese cuisine.